Wayne Thomas (footballer, born 1979)

 Wayne Junior Robert Thomas (born 17 May 1979) is an English retired footballer and current football coach.
-He is currently working for the football school of West Bromwich Albion in China.
+He is currently working as a PE teacher at Haberdashers' Boys' School.
 In 2015, he was employed as an academy coach at the New York Red Bulls.
 Thomas played as a defender and has represented twelve clubs, including Torquay United, Stoke City, Burnley and Southampton.

 Playing career

 Stoke City

 Thomas was born in Gloucester and began his career playing for Torquay United.
 He soon became a regular in the side, and made more than 100 league appearances for them.
 His performances soon brought attention from larger clubs, with Stoke City, then in the Second Division, winning the race for his signature in the summer of 2001, paying a transfer fee of £200,000.
 He soon became a regular in the side and made 45 appearances during the 2000–01 season as Stoke lost to Walsall in the play-offs.

 In the 2001–02 season Thomas helped Stoke achieve promotion through the play-offs with a 2–0 win against Brentford at the Millennium Stadium in the final.
 Despite the promotion, Thordarson was sacked and replaced by Steve Cotterill, who in turn was manager for just five months before he resigned amidst much controversy to become assistant manager at Sunderland.

 After a short spell under the caretaker manager, Dave Kevan, Tony Pulis became the new manager of Stoke.
 Thomas' career flourished under Pulis and so, with his contract running out in the summer of 2005, several Championship clubs were looking to sign him on a free transfer after he stated that he was unhappy with Stoke taking too long to offer him a new contract.